Phloemus/RNAniseed-App/SPECIFICATION-BOOK.md

 ## Database Part

-RNAniseed needs to have a proper database to handle the single cell RNA seq data and storing all the tags that will be required to filter the data during the selection process and for the visualization part RNAniseed
+RNAniseed needs to have a proper database to handle the single cell RNA seq data and storing all the tags that will be required for a smooth data exploration.

 ### Data structure